Read All About It!

 PLEASE SHARE THIS

-- IT IS NOT JUST A MATTER OF MORE MONEY Part Two – NHS a Victim of its Own Success – Is the 1948 model fit for 21st Century? — Last year the NHS has saved my life; recently I have had good reason to be very grateful to the doctors, nurses, physio’s, carers...
+- IT IS NOT JUST A MATTER OF MORE MONEY Part Two NHS – Is the 1948 model fit for 21st Century?
+No!!! — In 1948 Labour founded the NHS with the best of intentions.
+Today it is the epicentre of its faith.
+A benign State looks after...

 - IT IS NOT JUST MORE MONEY – Part One – Education – Equalising Children is wrong and very unfair.
 Respect their Diversity. — AN ENTIRELY NEW APPROACH What’s good for some pupils can be awful for others The answer – As well as the National Curriculum designed...